Kareem-negm/Data-For-Data/README.md

                                    - Labelling Images for Object Detection using LabelImg you can see my [Tensorflow Object Detection From Scratch](https://github.com/Kareem-negm/Tensorflow-Object-Detection-From-Scratch) Repo and try making your model, if you face any issue or ideas feel free to make an issue or PR, and this is everything for today see you the next day

+**Day 3 of 30 Day of Data**
+Today I was excited to learn and revision the basic command for windows CMD and the Git and GitHub command so I watch this video made by  Kunal Kushwaha for [Git and GitHub Tutorials](https://www.youtube.com/watch?v=apGV9Kg7ics)

+I learned the basic windows command like:

+-- `ls`

+`mkdir`to make a file

+`type nul > name.txt`to create an empty file

+`notepad name.txt` to open the file and write something

+`type name.txt`to show what is the file contain

+`del`to delet the file

+and all I need for Git

+I know Git well, but this was a good revision for me to restore my knowledge you can see the [Git and GitHub cheat sheet](https://github.com/Kareem-negm/30-Day-of-Data/tree/main/Git%20and%20GitHub%20cheat%20sheet) that has the best and basic commands for Git and GitHub , and this is everything for today see you the next day